A statement from SIDD

 This statement is the first outcome of the Stockholm Initiative for Digital Diplomacy.
 More to follow next week.

-In January 2014, the Swedish Ministry for Foreign Affairs and Minister for Foreign Affairs Carl Bildt are bringing together a group of senior officials at the forefront of digital diplomacy for a 24-hour diplohack in Stockholm.
+In January 2014, the Swedish Ministry for Foreign Affairs is bringing together a group of senior officials at the forefront of digital diplomacy for a 24-hour diplohack in Stockholm.

 A dozen diplomats from all over the globe will work together with some of the best minds from academia and research, business and the media to produce concrete, feasible solutions for the diplomacy of the future.